bentrombley/datafox-eng-blog/_drafts/nodejs-best-practices.md

 # What I Wish I’d Read When I Started Node

-As an experienced programmer, NodeJS is easy to learn with many tutorials to cover the basics.
-However, I was (and am) unclear about how NodeJS best practices.
+As an experienced programmer, I've found that NodeJS is easy to learn with many tutorials to cover the basics.
+However, I was (and still am) unclear about what are the best practices for NodeJS.
+Here are a few of the things I've learned so far...

 ## Everything in Node should be done with callbacks.

-It can be tempting to write functions that just return the results like:
+It can be tempting to write functions that just return results like:

 {% highlight javascript %}
   function calculateScore(someInput) {